bitovi/academy/src/ngrx/13-create-selectors/create-selectors.md

 ## Problem 1: Creating a Feature Selector For `userId`

-There should be a Selector that obtains the `userId` from the Login Feature State.
+There should be a Selector that obtains the `userId` from the Login State.

 ## P1: What You Need to Know